stellar/java-stellar-anchor-sdk/docs/03 - CONTRIBUTING.md

 This project uses [Google Java Format](https://github.com/google/google-java-format) to format the code, it's applied during the build process.

+Also, despite the project being written in Java, the tests are written in Kotlin, so please make sure to follow this convention.

 ### Git Commit Messages

 Write your commit message in the imperative: `"Fix bug"` and not `"Fixed bug"`